BrandonFurman/math5610/Software Manual/Software Manual.md

 **Implementation/Code:** The following is the code for smaceps()

     float smaceps() {

+    		\\Set up storage for the algorithm and initialize
+		\\variables to compute the machine value near 1.0

 		float one = 1.0;
 		float seps = 1.0;
 		float appone = one + seps;

+		\\Loop, dividing by 2 each time to determine when the difference
+		\\between one and the approximation is zero in single precision

 		while (abs(appone - one) != 0.0f) {
 			seps = seps / 2.0f;